top of page

 Protein: Tofu ~10g; Tempeh ~15g per ½ cup

 Great plant-based alternatives to paneer.
-Add them to curries or stir-fries for extra protein.
+Add them to curries or stir-fries.

 4. Paneer (Indian Cottage Cheese)